 J.P.
 Morgan SE is a European Company (Societas Europaea) organized under the laws of Germany, having its registered office at Taunustor 1 (TaunusTurm), 60310 Frankfurt am Main, Germany and is registered with the commercial register of the local court of Frankfurt.
-It is a credit institution subject to direct prudential supervision by the European Authority German Federal Financial Supervisory Bank (ECB), the (Bundesanstalt Finanzdienstleistungsaufsicht, BaFin) and Deutsche Bundesbank, the German Central Bank; J.P.
+It is a credit institution subject to direct prudential supervision by the European Central Bank (ECB), the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin) and Deutsche Bundesbank, the German Central Bank; J.P.
 Morgan SE - Dublin Branch is authorized by the Central Bank to act as depositary and is licensed to engage in all banking operations under the laws of the Ireland.
 Its business activities include the provision of custody and banking services, corporate finance and agency treasury management services.
 The ultimate parent company of the Depositary is JPMorgan Chase & Co. incorporated in Delaware, U.S.A.